We provide effective climate action, together with farmers in tropical countries.

 TroFaCo was established in 2014.
 Its founders Steffen Johnsen and Thomas O’Brien Kirk are Danish, part of a large network in Europe and tropical Africa and Asia.
-We have both worked for many years in international development and lived and lived for several years overseas.
+We have worked for many years in international development and lived for several years overseas.
 Thomas in Africa, Steffen in Asia.

-We have especially enjoyed working with farmers’ organisations that strive to serve the interests of their members, have good internal democracy, and in which elected leaders enjoy the trust of the members.
+We have especially enjoyed working with farmers’ organisations that serve the interests of their members, have good internal democracy, and whose elected leaders enjoy the trust of the members.
 We know many such organisations.

 Based on this experience we established TroFaCo.

 - TroFaCo’s climate action has a defined positive impact on the global climate change.